munificent/craftinginterpreters/book/classes.md

 Literally a wrapper around a name.
 We don't even store the methods yet.
-Not super useful, but it does have a `toString()` method so we can write a trivial script and test that class objects are actually being parsed and executed:
+Not super useful, but it does have a `toString()` method so we can write a trivial script and test that class objects are actually being parsed and executed.

 ```lox
 class DevonshireCream {